mkunes/CNN-overlap-detection/README.md

 Work-in-progress

-This repository will contain code for the overlapping speech detector described in the following paper:
+This repository will contain the code for the overlapping speech detector described in the paper:

-M. Kunešová, M. Hrúz, Z. Zajíc, V. Radová: "Detection of Overlapping Speech for the Purposes of Speaker Diarization", SPECOM 2019
+M. Kunešová, M. Hrúz, Z. Zajíc, V. Radová: "Detection of Overlapping Speech for the Purposes of Speaker Diarization", to appear at SPECOM 2019

 ## TODO